20 January 2025

 The Material Realisation Laboratory is open every Thursday between 10-12 or by appointment.
 Photographer: Victor Berlin

 When developing new products, it is important to have good material knowledge.
-Knowing how a material feels should not be underestimated.
-David Eklöf says that it is quite common that students changes their minds and chooses a different material for their project, after a visit to MRL.
+Knowing what a material feels like should not be underestimated.
+David Eklöf says that it is quite common that students change their minds and choose a different material for their project after a visit to MRL.

 "It's very much about how you experience the materials.
 You can't get information about that from a screen.
-The experience of the materials is very strong when you come here.
-It can be a material that has very good properties, but feels very off-putting when you get it in your hand," he says.
+You experience the materials very strongly when you come here.
+It could be a material that has very good properties, but feels very off-putting when you hold it in your hand," he says.

 According to him, LiU's material library is unique in its kind.